abdelrhman-arfat/syrablus/README.md

 # Syrablus API Routes and Specifications

 This document provides a detailed breakdown of the API routes available in the Syrablus project, extracted from the interactive Swagger UI documentation.
 Each section outlines the endpoints, their methods, and a brief description of their functionality.
+This document provides an overview of the API routes for the [Syarabplus project](https://abdelrhman-arfat.github.io/syarahplus/).